weapons-and-armor

 Conclusion

 Inca armor, constructed primarily from textiles, supplemented by bronze, copper, leather, and wood, was a masterful adaptation to the empire’s environment and warfare style.
 It offered adequate protection against the weapons of the time—sling stones, arrows, clubs—while allowing soldiers to maintain the mobility needed for rapid mountain campaigns.
 Against European invaders, Inca armor proved vulnerable to steel and firearms, but it remained effective when used in conjunction with terrain and formation tactics.
 The Inca approach to armor exemplifies how a civilization can produce highly functional protective gear using available resources, without needing to import exotic materials.
-Modern appreciation of Inca armor highlights not only its physical properties but also the sophisticated culture that created it.
+Modern appreciation of Inca armor highlights not only its physical properties but also the sophisticated culture that created it, a culture that understood the interplay between materials, environment, and combat better than many give it credit for.